 Why Get Involved

-The FAI's Grassroots and High performance departments are responsible for developing women's / girls football in Ireland.
+The FAI Women’s Department in conjunction with the FAI Grassroots and High-performance departments are responsible for developing women's & girl’s football in Ireland.

-So whether you're a beginner at Primary School or in your teens and have never played before, or maybe you're in your 20s and haven't played for a few years, there are opportunities for you - check out the links below to see how you can get involved.
-The rules are simple, the game is fun and how good a player you could be will depend on how much you practice.
-But remember, one session with a qualified coach will put you on the right track!
+So whether you're a beginner at primary school, a girl in her teens who has never played before, or maybe you just haven't played the game for a few years, there are opportunities suited to you, so check out the links below to see how you can get involved.

-Soccer not only gives you the buzz of playing competitive sport, but it's a great chance to make new friends and a fun way of keeping fit as part of a healthy lifestyle.
-It's also cheap to get involved and indeed one of the reasons why soccer is enjoyed around the world is because the equipment needed is so basic - all you will need are football boots, shin-pads and a few euros - now go play.....
+Football not only gives you the buzz of playing competitive sport, it's also a great chance to make new friends and a fun way of keeping fit as part of a healthy lifestyle.
+It's also cheap to get involved - indeed one of the reasons why soccer is enjoyed around the world is because the equipment needed is so basic.

 How you can get involved?

 Players – as the female game continues to rapidly grow, new clubs and leagues have been established all over the country.
-So whether you’re looking for competitive structure or drop-in kick around email email@example.com
+So, whether you’re looking for competitive structure or a drop-in kick around email email@example.com for more information

-Volunteers – clubs and leagues are continually looking for volunteers to assist with day to day running of clubs and teams.
-For those who want to get involved in competitive football competitively or socially, there are clubs and leagues in your local area who are calling out for more players, coaches, referees and administrators.
+Volunteers – clubs and leagues are continually looking for volunteers to assist with the day to day running of clubs and teams.
+For those who want to get involved in football socially or competitively, there are clubs and leagues in your local area who are calling out for more players, coaches, referees and administrators.
 Email firstname.lastname@example.org to find out where you can get involved.
-Any amount of time you can give to a club/league will be much appreciated.
+Any amount of time you can give to a club or league will be much appreciated.